aradoslav/Geocode-network/README.md

 Customer
 Region Indicators

-3. Please import the first in a database in 2 separate tables:
+3.Please import the first in a database in 2 separate tables:
 [dbo].[Customer]
 [dbo].[Region_indicators]